Cause: Fungus Coccidioides.

-Human or animal infections with Coccidioides are reportable in Washington State as rare diseases of public health significance.
+Human or animal infections with Coccidioides are reportable in Washington State.

-- Health care facilities: Coccidioides infections notifiable to local health jurisdiction within 24 hours
+- Health care providers and Health care facilities: Coccidioides infections notifiable to local health jurisdiction within 3 business days.

 - Veterinarians: Suspected human cases notifiable within 24 hours to the local health jurisdiction; animal cases notifiable to Washington State Department of Agriculture (see: https://app.leg.wa.gov/wac/default.aspx?cite=16-70)